 As with all types of echeveria, avoid placing this plant too close to fireplaces or other heat sources because it may dry out too quickly.
-For optimum growth, fertilize sparingly and water thoroughly when the top inch of soil becomes dry.
-When watering, make sure to keep the pot elevated to prevent water pooling around the base of the pot.
+For optimum growth, fertilize sparingly and water thoroughly when the top inch of the soil becomes dry.
+When watering, make sure to keep the pot elevated to prevent water from pooling around the base of the pot.

 Echeveria Doris Taylor

 This type of echeveria has powdery blue-green leaves that form a rosette.
 The leaves are edged with pink and have a yellow center.
 The flowers are pink and bloom in the spring.
 This plant is native to Mexico and can be found in the wild in rocky, dry areas.
-It requires full sun and likes soil that is well drained.
+It requires full sun and likes soil that is well-drained.

 It does not like being too wet or too dry so it needs moderate watering.
 It prefers temperatures between 50 degrees Fahrenheit during the day and 65 degrees Fahrenheit at night.